Crisphi/poseannotator/README.md

 # poseannotator

 ## Currently working on
-* import of poseannotator project file
+* Fix color bugs
+* Fix problems with slow loading of jquery

 ## To Do's

-* support single-file json annotations
 * pretty user interface
 * fix issues with nightly firefox browser
 * possibility of adding new points without violating bodyschema rules --> fix new issues

+* (support single-file json annotations)

 ## Things to think about